risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-cdc.md

 slug: /create-source-cdc
 ---

-A change data capture (CDC) tool can record row-level changes (INSERT, UPDATE, and DELETE activities) that apply to tables in a upstream database and stream the data change event records to Kafka topics.
-You can subscribe to the Kafka topics to receive the data changes.
+> Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time. <br/> CDC tools and platforms can record row-level changes (INSERT, UPDATE, and DELETE activities) that apply to tables in a upstream database and stream the data change event records to event streaming platforms such as Kafka.
+You can connect RisingWave to the Kafka topics to receive the data changes.

 To subscribe to a Kafka topic that reads data from a CDC tool, use the `CREATE SOURCE` command to create a source connector.